astralfrontier/astralfrontier.org-OLD/content/pages/library/anime-and-manga.md

-Summary: Japanese visual and printed media.
-Categories: library

-# Anime and Manga

-Here's an incomplete list of anime and manga I enjoy.
-Links go to [TVTropes](http://tvtropes.org/).

-If you're looking for ways to watch online, I recommend:

-* [CrunchyRoll](http://www.crunchyroll.com/) - lots of streaming TV and anime.
-* [Hulu](http://www.hulu.com/) - an absurdly varied selection of TV series, movies, and imports.
-Decently sized anime selection.
-Free, with ads.

-### Light

 A lot of what I like is upbeat and optimistic.
 There is some outright fantasy that I really enjoy, and some explicitly comedic series (like Slayers), but mostly I just like seeing peoples' better natures pay off.